viamrobotics/docs/docs/components/input-controller/gamepad.md

 # SMEs: James
 ---

-Configuring a `gamepad` input controller allows you to use a Linux-based gamepad as a device to communicate with your robot.
+Configuring a `gamepad` input controller allows you to use a Linux-supported gamepad as a device to communicate with your robot.
-Most standard gamepads, such as xbox or playstation type game controllers, are Linux-based.
+Most standard gamepads, such as xbox or playstation type game controllers, as well as many joysticks, racing wheels, etc. have Linux support.

 ## Configuration